joelparkerhenderson/wordbooks/pages/dmaic-methodology/index.md

 4. Improve: The fourth stage of DMAIC involves using the data collected to improve the process.
 The team develops and implements a plan to address the root cause of the problem.
 This step involves brainstorming ideas for process improvement and evaluating the potential solutions to select the best option.

 5. Control: The final stage of DMAIC is to ensure that the improvements made in the previous stage are sustainable.
 This step involves developing a plan to monitor the process and measure performance to ensure that the changes made are successful.

-DMAIC analysis can help organizations to improve their processes by identifying and addressing the root causes of problems.
-By following this methodology, businesses can achieve higher levels of quality, efficiency, and customer satisfaction.